symfonycorp/croncape/README.md

 When adding a command in crontab, prefix it with `croncape`:

+    MAILTO=sysadmins@example.com
+    0 6 * * * croncape ls -lsa

+That's it!

+Note that the `MAILTO` environment variable can also be defined globally in `/etc/crontab`; it supports multiple recipients by separating them with a comma.

+Alternatively, you can also the `-e` flag to define emails:

     0 6 * * * croncape -e "sysadmins@example.com" ls -lsa

-That's it!

-You can also send emails to more than one user by separating emails with a comma:

     0 6 * * * croncape -e "sysadmins@example.com,sys@foo.org" ls -lsa

 Besides sending emails, croncape can also kill the run command after a given